ROCm/clARMOR/README.txt

     errors that should be found.
 If the detector finds too few or too many, the tests will fail.

-'make cpu_test' will run the same tests as the normal make test, but will
-    ensure that they run on the CPU.
-This is useful for testing on systems that do not have a GPU.

 With regards to the benchmark tests:
-It is also possible to automatically run the buffer overflow detector across the same benchmarks that are used for performance testing, as described above.
+It is also possible to automatically run the buffer overflow detector across the same benchmarks that are used for performanc testing, as described above.

 By default, the benchmark build process should patch all of these benchmarks to no longer have any buffer overflows.
 However, running the tool across all of